jos3ph-m/Search-Github-Users/README.md

 # Search Github Users

-This project is based on a course
+This project is based on a course by

 ## Styled Components